MathieuNls/bianca/bianca.md

 Studying the similarity of defects across projects is a complex task and may require analysing the defect reports manually.
 This is left as  future work.
 This said, we showed, in this paper, that software systems sharing dependencies also share common issues, irrespective to whether these issues represent similar defects or not.

 The experiments took nearly three months using 48 Amazon Virtual Private Servers running in parallel.
-When deployed, the most time consuming part of BIANCA is spent on building the model of known bug-introducing commits. \red{Once this done, it takes in average 72 seconds on a typical workstation (quad-core @ 3.2GHz with 8 GB of RAM) to analyze an incoming commit. }
+When deployed, the most time consuming part of BIANCA was spent on building the model of known bug-introducing commits. {Once the model was built, it took, in average, 72 seconds to analyze an incoming commit on a typical workstation (quad-core @ 3.2GHz with 8 GB of RAM).

-\red{In the following subsections, we compare BIANCA with a random classifier, analyze the best and worst performing projects and assess the quality of the proposed fixes.}
+In the following subsections, we compare BIANCA with a random classifier, analyze the best and worst performing projects and assess the quality of the proposed fixes.

 ## Random Classifier Comparison

 Although our average F$_1$ measure of 52.72% may seem low at first glance, achieving a high F$_1$ measure for unbalanced data is very difficult [@menzies2007problems].
 Therefore, a common approach to ground detection results is to compare it to a simple baseline.

-\red{To the best of our knowledge, this is the first approach that relies on  code similarity instead of code or process metrics for the detection of risky commits.
+To the best of our knowledge, this is the first approach that relies on  code similarity instead of code or process metrics for the detection of risky commits.
 Comparing it to other approaches will not be accurate.
-In addition, existing metric-based techniques (e.g., \cite{Nam2013}) detect risky commits within single projects only.
+In addition, existing metric-based techniques \red{(e.g., \cite{Nam2013})} detect risky commits within single projects only.
 BIANCA, on the other hand, operates across projects.
-We compared BIANCA  with a random classifier to have a baseline and show that we perform better than a simple baseline.}
+We compared BIANCA  with a random classifier to have a baseline and show that we perform better than a simple baseline.

 The random classifier first generates a random number $n$ between 0 and 1 for the 165,912 commits composing our dataset.
 For each commit, if $n$ is greater than 0.5, then the commit is classified as risky and vice versa.
 As expected by a random classifier, our implementation detected ~50% (82,384 commits) of the commits to be _risky_.
 It is worth mentioning that the random classifier achieved 24.9% precision, 49.96% recall and 33.24% F$_1$-measure.
 Since our data is unbalanced (i.e., there are many more _healthy_ than _risky_ commits) these numbers are to be expected for a random classifier.
 Indeed, the recall is very close to 50% since a commit can take on one of two classifications, risky or non-risky.
 While analysing the precision, however, we can see that the data is unbalanced (a random classifier would achieve a precision of 50% on a balanced dataset).